vertico-defi/tinder_practice_nlp/data/EVAL.md

 Outputs are written to `data/results/` with versioned filenames.

-## v0.4 System-Level Evaluation
+## v0.5 System-Level Evaluation
 - The safety classifier metrics remain the v0.3 synthetic validation evaluation.
-- For v0.4, manual smoke tests verified the gate triggers on address/location requests and escalation prompts.
+- For v0.5, manual smoke tests verified phase debug output, personality selection, memory persistence, and gate behavior on escalation prompts.
 - No new benchmark results are claimed beyond the existing `data/results/` reports.

 ## Reporting Conventions